 Some dogs are used in cancer detection as an approach to cancer screening.
-They have the ability to detect very low concentrations of the odor caused by tumors that are passed in urine or the breath.
+They have the ability to detect deficient concentrations of the odor caused by tumors that are passed in urine or the breath.

 In a 2011 study, lung cancer was identified by detection- dogs using breath samples.
 Other studies, also with breath samples, have found promising results.
 One 2006 study reported a 99% accuracy in detecting lung cancer by dogs sniffing urine.
-These tests, however, are based on very small sample sizes.
+These tests, however, are based on tiny sample sizes.